TRT in the UK and EU | Contact: +44 (0) 203 9003 209 | Login

 Men suffering from low testosterone levels can experience a range of symptoms.
 Many of these symptoms can also present themselves alongside other conditions such as diabetes, high blood pressure, and coronary disease.
 Some of the most common low T signs are listed below:

-If you have two or more of the symptoms listed above, we would advise you to book a free consultation with one of our medical professionals where you can discuss your health and available treatments further.
+If you have two or more of the symptoms listed above, we would advise you to book a free consultation.
+Our doctors are specialised professionals where you can discuss your health and available treatments further.

 Wang et al (2000) studied the effects of testosterone replacement therapy on body composition and strength in hypogonadal men (men with low T levels).
 227 hypogonadal men received gel testosterone treatment over the span of 180 days.
 Their body strength was assessed on days 0, 90, and 180 and measured by assessing the maximal force-generating capacity of the muscles used when performing bench and leg press exercises.
 The study found that testosterone gel increased muscle strength, lean body mass, and decreased fat mass in hypogonadal men.